pyrocms/streams-enabled-module-sample/README.md

 ## Installation

-Unzip the folde, rename it to 'faq', and drop it into your addons/_site\_ref_/modules or addons/shared\_addons/modules folder.
+Unzip the folder, rename it to 'faq', and drop it into your addons/_site\_ref_/modules or addons/shared\_addons/modules folder.
 Install from the admin panel.